 Getting these utilities onto your property can be a significant expense.
 If you are unable to gain access to necessary utilities, it is a disaster for any potential development you were considering.

-No Income, But Expenses
+No Income, but Expenses

 When you buy raw land, there is nothing on the land, so it is not generating income.
 It is very difficult to get a loan on vacant land, so you likely have to pay cash for the land, leaving a lot of money tied up in the investment.

 There is no income being generated, but you will still be responsible for the expenses on the land.
 The main expense will be taxes.
-You may also have to pay to maintain the land, such as cutting the grass regularly.
+You may also have to pay to maintain the land, such as mowing the grass regularly.